crbikebike/data-rocket/README.md

 # Data Rocket 2.0

-> Launching RevUnit's data to the moon (data warehouse)

 Welcome!
-This project aims to automatically push all of RevUnit's separate data into one data warehouse, powering Business Intelligence initiatives.
+This project aims to automatically push separate data into one data warehouse, powering Business Intelligence initiatives.
 Highly focused on Harvest and Forecast to start.

 It is a Python3 app and pushes to a PostgreSQL database.